Site Selection and Preparation

 Young trees are also much more susceptible to harsh winter conditions.
 So often it is reported a young mulberry tree failed to break bud in the spring.
 Young mulberry plants do not have thick bark and a deep root system, nor do they acclimate well to an approaching winter.
 If a hard freeze is in the forecast while the young mulberry still has green leaves it may be wise to give it some protection.
 It should also be protected during extremely cold winter events.
 An easy practice is to mound mulch to protect the young tree.
 If winter conditions become too severe for the branches above the mulch, at least you will have a live plant in the spring (make sure your mound of mulch stays well above the graft union).
 Carefully remove the mulch in spring before bud break.

 Mulberries generally need very little pruning to grow into an attractively shaped tree (if their ornamental value is your main concern).
 Morus albas are especially prone, though, to branches which overlap each other, and some authorities feel those branches should be removed.
 Because of mulberries tendency to bleed a white sap when cut, it is recommended to save major pruning jobs for the winter months, “when the sap is down”.
 Mulberries grow rapidly, and soon that little stick you planted can turn into a towering monster, leaving just a few lower branches reachable for berry harvest.
 This is where it becomes advisable to prune the tree so most of the fruit remain accessible.
 Pruning out the center branches growing upright, opening up the center of the tree, and encouraging lateral growth, will keep the majority of the harvest within reach.
 Opening up the center allows the lateral branches to receive more sunlight and increase the yield on those branches.
 Pruning doesn't hurt production, as mulberries produce fruit on new growth.
-Branches can also be made accessible by pulling down their tips until almost touching the ground and then releasing, thereby reshaping the tree.
+Branches can also be made accessible by pulling down their tips until almost touching the ground and then releasing, thereby reshaping the tree (A safer approach is tie string to the tips and fasten to bricks for a week or so).

 Pruning can also be used as a tool to induce fruiting.
 In areas of the country lacking sufficient cold weather for certain cultivars, heavy pruning can be used to stimulate fruit production.
 It may be necessary to remove one third to one half of the plant to be effective.